Sharing you thoughts

-I only began using twitter in march last year, I had had a dormant account for a few years but never realised the opportunity that twitter presented professionally.
-I was encouraged to write a blog for my NPQML and after a few weeks of…. no visitors, I linked my twitter account.
-I then began following some education accounts, The TES etc as it was a blog about teaching so I thought my twitter account should be professionally focussed as well.
+Writing a blog as a teacher didn’t occur to me as being of any benefit.
+I only began using twitter in march 2015.
+I had had a dormant account for a few years but never realised the opportunity that twitter presented professionally.
+Our mentor encouraged us to write a blog for my NPQML and after a few weeks of…. no visitors, I linked my twitter account.
+I then began following some education accounts, The TES etc as it was a blog about teaching so I thought my twitter account should be professionally focused as well.

 Anyway I made some posts and tweeted them out, and had some visitors, and likes, and comments.
 Woohoo validation!
 I wasn’t really planning on doing anymore than making a couple of posts to share ideas and practice basically just to use as evidence of self reflection.